Pam Gulleson: Early life, education, and early political career

 Pam and her husband Bill farm corn, beans, and alfalfa.
 They operate a cattle feedlot.
 She got a BS in education and nutrition from NDSU and a degree in public administration from MSUM.
 Pam's sons are now the fifth generation of Gullesons to farm and ranch near Rutland in Sergeant County.
-Gulleson was raised on a dairy farm near Oakes, ND.
+Gulleson was raised on a dairy farm near Oakes, North Dakota.

 She also served as Senior Legislative Advisor and Chief of Staff for former U.S. Senator Byron Dorgan for nine years. she advanced major initiatives on farm, energy, trade, Native Americans, water development, flood protection, and research.
 She is especially known for her work in creating the Red River Valley Research Corridor.
 Pam also worked as an executive officer and advisor to the president for North Dakota Farmers Union.
 Pam also worked as director of Public Health in Sergeant County and directing programming at the North Dakota State College of Science in Wahpeton.